 are equally high, and strict monitoring and ‘supported accountability’ ensure that our pupils receive the best possible service.
 We do not jump on band-wagons and we adopt a no-nonsense approach, keen not to take our eye off the ‘teaching and learning ball’.
 For example, this year we are focussing, amongst other things, on the effective use of technology as a learning and teaching tool.

 We are also determined that there will be absolutely no bullying...

 and whilst we ensure that our pupils will be stretched academically in line with their potential, equally we do our utmost to ensure that they are both safe and happy.

 In terms of examination results...

 a quarter of all A-level entries are typically A or A* and the vast majority of our students are successful in securing their offers for University, apprenticeships or work-related training.
-Our Oxbridge track record is outstanding: on average about 5 students take up places every year at Oxford or Cambridge; last year one student went to Yale University in the States.
+Our Oxbridge track record is outstanding: on average about 5 students take up places every year at Oxford or Cambridge; a few years ago one student went to Yale University in the States.
 At GCSE level around 80% gain 5 or more ‘higher grades’ and about two-thirds of pupils tend to gain 5 or more ‘higher grades’ including English and Maths.
 More details can be found in the results supplement.

 I should reinforce here that you as parents are part of a three-way partnership.
 We continue to be ambitious on behalf of your children – our pupils – and expect in return your support on matters such as homework, behaviour, uniform and respect for others.
 It is equally paramount that you tell us when you have concerns or when we might have got something wrong.
 The school prides itself on its attention to detail and when things do need fine-tuning then I would like to know.